gaiaus/aadao/wallets/README.md

 The main wallet is a 4 of 7 multisig.
 The operational wallet is a 2 of 3 multisig.

-For AADAO Balance Sheet, Income Statement and Cash Flow Management, please refer to [`transparency_reports`](
+For AADAO Balance Sheet, Income Statement and Cash Flow Management, please refer to [`transparency_reports`](https://github.com/gaiaus/aadao/tree/main/transparency_reports).

 * **Main wallet**: [cosmos1jggracsvp6fkw0ktf544lpda6dwrrxggx9a20n](https://www.mintscan.io/cosmos/address/cosmos1jggracsvp6fkw0ktf544lpda6dwrrxggx9a20n)